 Jeremiah 7:18 The children gather wood, the fathers kindle the fire, and the women knead dough to make sacrificial cakes for the queen of heaven; and they pour out drink offerings to other gods in order to provoke Me to anger.

-The “blessing of the new fire” celebrated by the Roman Catholic Church on the evening before Easter Sunday, which involve the lighting of multiple candles, originated with the Assyrian god of fire, and sun, whose emblem was a flaming heart, and whose titles were Baal or Tammuz?
-The “blessing of the new fire” is an adopted practice that honors the increasing strength of the Sun which was evident as daylight increased and night decreased moving toward the Spring Equinox.
+The “blessing of the new fire” celebrated by the Roman Catholic Church on the evening before Easter Sunday, which involve the lighting of multiple candles, originated with the Assyrian god of fire, and sun, whose emblem was a flaming heart, and who was known by them as Nusku.

 Ishtar was closely associated with the ancient Sumerian goddess Inanna.